Ghulam-Muhammad-Ahmad/Task-Manager/README.md

 # Task Manager App

 A simple task manager application that allows you to create, edit, and delete tasks organized by categories.
-The application stores all data in the browser's local storage, ensuring that your tasks are saved even when you refresh the page.
+The application stores all data in Appwrite Saas, ensuring that your tasks are saved even when you refresh the page.

 ## Features